twitter-archive/kestrel/README.md

 queue, with added features and bulletproofing, as well as the scalability offered by actors and the JVM.

-Each server handles a set reliable, ordered message queues.
+Each server handles a set of reliable, ordered message queues.
 When you put a cluster of these servers together, *with no cross communication*, and pick a server at random whenever you do a `set` or `get`, you end up with a reliable, *loosely ordered* message queue.